fwupd/fwupd/plugins/flashrom/README.md

 GUID Generation
 ---------------

-These device uses hardware ID values which are derived from SMBIOS.
+Internal device uses hardware ID values which are derived from SMBIOS.

  * HardwareID-3
  * HardwareID-4